pombredanne/centidb/docs/index.rst

 ++++++++++++++++

 A storage engine or transaction is any object that implements the following methods.
-All key and value variables below are bytestrings:
+All key and value variables below are ``NUL``-safe bytestrings:

     `get(key)`:
         Return the value of `key` or ``None`` if it does not exist.